 202. Charlie Fox Cric: Complications in the Surgical Airway with Front of Neck Access (FONA)

-Cynthia Griffin, DO, NRP, University of Wisconsin Med Flight, Emergency Department St. Agnes
+Cynthia Griffin, DO, NREMT-P, University of Wisconsin Med Flight and St. Agnes

 This presentation will get you from cric-disaster-cursed to cric-educationally-versed.
 It will discuss a real complex inter-facility HEMS transport case of a Can’t Intubate Can’t Oxygenate (CICO) patient requiring another surgical airway after an unrecognized false passage.
 In this case there were several complications yet these were overcome with various techniques by a group effort of the emergency department team, EMS, respiratory therapists, RN, flight & the critical care crew (flight physician & RN).
 I will review the pertinent anatomy regarding the surgical airway with front of neck access (FONA), common/uncommon pitfalls, and techniques to overcome these by reviewing up to date literature on this topic.
 Finally I will discuss what the future holds for this advanced procedure and the implementation of the use of point of care ultrasound to aid in FONA.

 203. Put a Hole in That Man’s Chest!
 Wait, Not Yet: Rethinking the Way We Treat Pneumothoraxes in the Field